LeoFafoutis/MSML604-Final-Project/README.md

-# Revised Near-Earth Object Observation Optimization
+# Optimizing Observation Time for Near Earth Objects

 This project looks at NASA/JPS's CNEOS data (near earth objects) and tries to allocate telescope time to observe these objects, constrained on budget and time.